charlie1972/swgoh-automation/README.md

 * Windows 10
 * A screen resolution of at least 1920 x 1080
 * The latest version of Bluestacks: 4.260.0.1032
-* A working Java Runtime Environment (JRE), version 8 or later
+* A working Java Development Kit (JDK), version 8 or later
 * Maven version 3.6.3 or later
 * Bluestacks ***must*** run in the English language, with a resolution of 2560 x 1440 at 240 DPI